-9. WHY IS THIS REPORT BEING PUBLISHED NEARLY HALF A YEAR AFTER THE 2016 TESTING FIGURES REPORT?
+9. WHY IS THIS REPORT BEING PUBLISHED A YEAR AFTER THE 2018 TESTING FIGURES REPORT?

-The Results Management process can take a long time.
+The results management process can take a long time.
 This process includes a number of steps, beginning with the reporting of an AAF.
 This is followed by an assertion of a potential analytical or non-analytical violation and investigation, decision, potential appeal and the publication of the decision.
-At the time of compiling this ADRVs Report (31 December 2017), WADA had received 2,366 decisions relating to AAFs in 2016.
+At the time of compiling this ADRVs Report (2 March 2020), WADA had received 2,453 decisions relating to AAFs from samples collected in 2018.

 Future ADRVs Reports will be released on an annual basis and within a similar timeframe prior to the release of the following year's Testing Figures Report.

-Further, it is important to keep in mind that the ADOs with Results Management responsibility have the responsibility of providing all decisions to WADA in a timely fashion.
+Also, it is important to keep in mind that the Anti-Doping Organizations with results management responsibility have the responsibility of providing all decisions to WADA.

-10. WHY IS THERE SUCH A LARGE GAP BETWEEN THE NUMBER OF ADRVS FOR IN-COMPETITION AS OPPOSED TO OUT-OF-COMPETITION AAFS?
+10. WHY IS THERE SUCH A LARGE GAP BETWEEN THE NUMBER OF ADRVS FOR IN-COMPETITION AS OPPOSED TO OUT-OF-COMPETITION ADRVS?

 Typically, more samples are collected in-competition than out-of-competition.
-The 2016 Report illustrates that, in ADAMS, 124,820 samples were collected in-competition (equating to 54.4%) while 104,694 samples were collected out-of-competition (equating to 45.6%).
+The 2018 Report illustrates that, in ADAMS, 138,036 samples were collected in-competition (equating to 52.4%); whilst, 125,483 samples were collected out-of-competition (equating to 47.6%).

 Furthermore, by its very nature, the in-competition menu contains more drug classes and therefore more Prohibited Substances subject to detection compared to the out-of-competition menu.
-In 2016, 2,253 AAFs were reported from in-competition and 779 AAFs from out-of-competition.
-Subsequently more ADRVs are recorded from in-competition (1,030) than from out-of-competition (296).
+In 2018, 2,149 AAFs were reported from in-competition and 622 AAFs from out-of-competition.
+Subsequently more ADRVs are recorded from in-competition (1,277) than from out-of-competition (363).

-11. WHY ARE THERE STILL SO MANY AAF CASES PENDING FROM 2016?
+11. WHY ARE THERE STILL AAF CASES PENDING FROM 2018?

-Cases classified as pending are those cases where the RMA has not yet provided all the documentation necessary to allow WADA to validate the case decision.
+Cases classified as pending are those cases where the Results Management Authority (RMA) has not yet provided all the documentation necessary to allow WADA to validate the case decision.
 Examples of missing documentation include:

-- The reasoned decision explaining the outcome of the case; - A copy of the relevant Therapeutic Use Exemption (TUE), if applicable; and/or - The athlete's identification information or any other relevant information about the case.
+- The reasoned decision explaining the outcome of the case; - A copy of the relevant Therapeutic Use Exemption (TUE) with a confirmation that the AAF is consistent with what is authorized in the TUE, if applicable; and/or - The Athlete's identification information or any other relevant information about the case.